bentoml/BentoML/docs/source/guides/migration.rst

     @artifacts([SklearnModelArtifact('model')])

-BentoML 1.0.0 leverages a combination of :ref:`model store <concepts/model:Managing Models>` and :ref:`runners <concepts/runner:What is Runner?>` APIs for specifying the required models at runtime.
+BentoML 1.0.0 leverages a combination of :ref:`model store <concepts/model:Manage models>` and :ref:`runners <concepts/runner:What is Runner?>` APIs for specifying the required models at runtime.
 Methods on the model can be invoked by calling the run function on the runner.
 Runner represents a unit of computation that can be executed on a remote Python worker and scales independently.